flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

     - Enable this setting to use a calculated ILS signal instead of the signal provided by Microsoft Flight Simulator.
     - This avoids unwanted and unrealistic loss of the ILS signal in Microsoft Flight Simulator which often happens when the aircraft gets below the antenna position.
     - In some rare cases this can cause a faulty G/S signal.
 In this case this setting can be disabled with immediate effect.
+- Wheel Chocks
+    - Enable wheel chocks visible in the external view
+    - Only visible if ground crew has not removed them - see [Wheel Chocks and GSE Safety Cones](../wheel-chocks-cones.md) for more information.
+- Safety Cones
+    - Enable safety cones visible in the external view
+    - Only visible if ground crew has not removed them - see [Wheel Chocks and GSE Safety Cones](../wheel-chocks-cones.md) for more information.
 - Throttle Detents
     - Please see the [Throttle Configuration Guide](throttle-calibration.md).